msvincognito/um-linux/README.md

 within your browser for access to literature as described [here](https://linuxunimaas.blogspot.com/2013/11/reading-literature-from-home-with-your.html).

+### Cisco Anyconnect
+You can also use [Cisco Anyconnect](https://www.cisco.com/c/en/us/support/security/anyconnect-secure-mobility-client/tsd-products-support-series-home.html) software to connect it via a graphical interface as explained in the [ICT manual](https://kb-icts-maastrichtuniversity-nl.ezproxy.ub.unimaas.nl/pages/viewpage.action?pageId=20513914)

 ## File service
 The University file service is accessible with [Samba](https://wiki.archlinux.org/index.php/samba).
 Note that it seems you need to